wolfiediscord/wolfiecbot-akairo/README.md

+# Notice
+WolfieCBOT has reached EOS, or End of Support, status.
+This means that no additional security or feature updates will be provided. **Use at your own risk.**

 # WolfieCBOT
 WolfieCBOT V4.1 is the most advanced version of WolfieCBOT yet!
 With discord-akairo to help it out, it can do much more than before!